ontio/documentation/sharding/testcases/xshard-invoke/README.md

 Cross shard invocation is to support synchronous cross-shard transaction.
 It can support cross shard atomic transaction.

-The atomicity is based on verifiable cross-shard message queue and 2PC commit protocol.
-Please referece sharding paper for details.
+The atomicity is based on verifiable cross-shard message queue and 2PC protocol.
+Please reference sharding paper for details.

 ### Test cases